panpanini/mutation-testing/PITCHME.md

 - profit

 Note:
 In order to confirm that a unit test is working, we should make sure that they fail when we expect them to.
-And our expectations is that they will fail when the code no longer behaves the same way, so if we change the code behaviour, and our tests fail, we know that it is providing quality.
+Our expectations is that they will fail when the code no longer behaves the same way.

+So if we change the code behaviour, and our tests fail, we know that it is providing quality.

 why didn't anyone think of this earlier?